newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/agreement-vending-machine.md

 ---
 ### Agreement Considerations
 - Payment: How and how often will the site proprietor be paid
+- Start date
-- Start Date and Length of the Agreement
+- Length of the agreement
 - Liability: Who will be the responsible party for damages to the vending machine

 >**Once completed, you will have**